0xC0000054/pdn-ddsfiletype-plus/README.md

 A [Paint.NET](http://www.getpaint.net) filetype plugin that adds support for some of the DDS formats introduced in DirectX 10 and later.

 ### Note that a DDS file must be renamed to use the DDS2 file extension before the plugin will load it.
+For example, if your DDS file is named `File.dds` you would rename it to `File.dds2`.

 ## Installing the plugin